YinkaJoy/LITA_CAPSTONE-PROJECT-2/README.md

 ### Conclusion
 ---
-Our customer behavioral analysis provides valuable insights into customer preferences, pain points, and behaviors.
+Our customer behavioural analysis provides valuable insights into customer preferences, pain points, and behaviours.
 By implementing targeted strategies, we can enhance customer experience, increase loyalty, and drive business growth.